-These results imply that magnifications of 10-30 are necessary to explain the boost in dn/dS at $S{\rm obs} \sim 10$ -40 mJy, if it is due to lensing of an intrinsic Schechter distribution.
-Note that due to the finite size of submm galaxies, their magnifications must have a cutoff, which has been estimated to be in the range $\mu \sim 10$ -40 (Perrotta et al. 2002) for galaxy lenses, and is probably a factor of 2 or so larger for more massive lenses.
-Indeed, galaxies have been measured with estimated magnifications of at least ~ 45 (Kneib et al. 2004).
+These results imply that magnifications of 10 - 30are necessary to explain the boost in dn/dS at $S{\rm obs} \sim$ 10 - 40 mJy, if it is due to lensing of an intrinsic Schechter distribution.
+Note that due to the finite size of submm galaxies, their magnifications must have a cutoff, which is difficult to estimate, but may be in the range $\mu \sim 10 - 40$ (Perrotta et al. 2002).
+However, there is still substantial uncertainty in these estimates, since galaxies have been measured with estimated magnifications of at least ~ 45 (Paciga et al. 2008; Kneib et al. 2004).